Main Home | Lighthouse | CatMom | Other Stuff | Messages

 Once you've had a reading, the next important step is to evaluate the reading.

 If you go see the psychic and your reaction, during or after the reading, is something along the lines of: "I expected that, I didn't really hear anything new, but now, darn it, I will have to follow through on something I didn't want to do because now I've had an independent confirmation," or a more outraged "S/he has to be absolutely wrong!
 It can't be that way..." (and so on—that is, if your reaction is a hearty denial), then probably the psychic was legitimate and had something useful for you.
-This is especially true if you can't really find any judgement in what the psychic said to you, and you find instead that the reaction was entirely your own, to the information, not to the message-bringer.
+This is especially true if you can't really find any judgment in what the psychic said to you, and you find instead that the reaction was entirely your own, to the information, not to the message-bringer.
 In such a case, I recommend that you allow the information to simmer before you do anything hasty.

 Of course, if the information was bang-on for you, and you came away from the session feeling invigorated, happy, charged-up, glad to be alive, and so on, and the information was wonderful—"felt" good at a fundamental level—then you have been lucky enough to find a really good psychic who is a good match for you.
 But don't just let it sit there—use the information, and also wait to see how it "ages."
 Do be aware that the very nature of psychic readings is that the reading itself—starting with your decision to get one and proceeding from there—can affect—does affect—the future.
 That is, the information you receive may not come true because you may choose to do things differently than you might otherwise have.